Tender chicken fried crisp and tossed in a magical copycat Orange Chicken sauce! You’ll save a fortune and skip the lines!

 - When you are done with the chicken, drain most of the oil from the pan (leave about a tablespoon).

-- Turn off the heat, and add cooked chicken and stir until well mixed.
+- Turn off the heat, add cooked chicken, and stir until well mixed.

 Photos used in a previous version of this post: